sdrahmath/Property-Price-Prediction/README.md

 # Property Price Prediction with Linear Regression

 Linear regression is a supervised machine learning algorithm used for predicting a continuous target variable based on one or more input features.
 It assumes a linear relationship between the input variables and the target variable.
+In other words, it aims to find the best-fitting line that minimizes the difference between the predicted and actual values.

 ## Problem Statement